 Now that grizzly bears are no longer protected under the Endangered Species Act, Montana, Idaho and Wyoming are looking to sell hunting tags to manage the bruins’ population.
 Should Greater Yellowstone grizzlies become trophies for sport hunters?
 Todd Wilkinson explores what’s at stake.

-THE FINE LINE
+ADVENTURE: THE FINE LINE